Organising and Exploring Data

 Quick Insights Race

-Submodule 4: Predicting Outcomes
+Predicting Outcomes

 What Does Prediction Mean?

-Hypothesis → Prediction
+Hypothesis to Prediction

 Example:

-- Hypothesis: age affects snack preference
+- Hypothesis: “Age affects snack preference.”

 Simple Predictive Thinking

-- Identify question
+- Identify a clear question.

-- Choose variables
+- Choose relevant variables.

-- Apply pattern to new situation
+- Apply that pattern to a new situation.

 Forms of Prediction